 [October 16, 2012 Update]

-oppose the proposed major cuts in the state's oil tax, analysis
+who oppose the proposed major cuts in the state's oil tax, analysis

-reviews ConocoPhillips (CP) SEC reports revealing that since Alaska adopted a
+of ConocoPhillips (CP) SEC reports reveal that since Alaska adopted

-cost-based, progressive production tax regime in 2006: (1) CP has
+a cost-based, progressive production tax regime in 2006: (1) CP has

 Establishing a Rational Foundation for Review, Formulation and Implementation of Alaska's Oil and Gas Fiscal Policy, April 7, 2011 [rev. April 2012], 79 pages.